olasson/Term3-P2-CarND-Capstone/README.md

 # System Overview

-The following diagram, taken from Lesson 4 (Project Overview) provides an overview of the ROS nodes used in this project, as well as their communication.
+The following diagram, taken from Lesson 4 (Project Overview) provides an overview of the ROS nodes used in this project, as well as the communication between them.

 <p align="center">
      <img src="./imgs/system_overview.PNG" width="80%" height="80%">